pkimes/benchmark-fdr/README.md

 This repository includes all code used to perform analyses and generate figures for the manuscript, _A practical guide to methods controlling false discoveries in computational biology_.

+## Rendered reports

+Final rendered `Rmd` files for simulations and case studies included in the manuscripts can be browsed [here](http://www.pkimes.com/benchmark-fdr-html/).

-## Manuscript
+## Reference

 Pre-print of the manuscript will be available soon.

-## Additional Files

-Rendered `Rmd` files for simulations and case studies included in the manuscripts are available [here](http://www.pkimes.com/benchmark-fdr-html/).

 ## License/Copyright
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT) [![License: CC BY-NC-ND 4.0](https://img.shields.io/badge/License-CC%20BY--NC--ND%204.0-lightgrey.svg)](https://creativecommons.org/licenses/by-nc-nd/4.0/)